-Surfaces exposed in slope excavations should be kept moist but not saturated to retard raveling and sloughing during construction.
+Any loose utility trench backfill or other fill encountered in excavations will be less stable than the native soils.
+Temporary cuts encountering loose fill or loose dry sand should be constructed at a flatter gradient than presented in the table above.
+Surfaces exposed in slope excavations should be kept moist but not saturated to minimize raveling and sloughing during construction.
 Adequate provisions should be made to protect the slopes from erosion during periods of rainfall.
-Surcharge loads, including construction, should not be placed within five (5) feet of the unsupported trench edge.
-The above maximum slopes are based on a maximum height of six (6) feet of stockpiled soils placed at least five (5) feet from the trench edge.
+Surcharge loads, including construction, should not be placed within five (5) feet of the unsupported excavation edge.
+The above maximum slopes are based on a maximum height of six (6) feet of stockpiled soils placed at least five (5) feet from the excavation edge.